2007 update coming soon

 Click here for the site directory.

-This annual is the Latin American "bean herb," so called because it is almost invariably added to cooking beans.
-Whether that is for its flavor or for its rumored minimizing of what Julia Child calls "the rooty-toot-toot" problem with eating beans is uncertain.
+This annual is the Latin American “bean herb”, so called because it is almost invariably added to cooking beans.
+Whether that is for its flavor or for its rumored minimizing of what Julia Child called “the rooty-toot-toot” problem with eating beans is uncertain.

-The spice expert Gernot Katzer writes of epazote: "Epazote's fragrance is strong, but difficult to describe.
+The spice expert Gernot Katzer writes of epazote: “Epazote’s fragrance is strong, but difficult to describe.
 People would often compare it with (in no particular order) citrus, petroleum, savory, mint or putty.
-I think it smells like epazote."
-Other sources describe its flavor with "The bruised leaves emit an unpleasant foetid odour."
-Don't be put off the herb by such descriptions: many flavorings that are overtly repellent are excellent additions to cooking in small or dilute quantities (consider cilantro, or asafoetida).
+I think it smells like epazote.”
+Other sources describe its flavor with “The bruised leaves emit an unpleasant foetid odour.”
+(It is said that the word epazote comes from a Nahuatl term meaning “skunk sweat”.)
+But don’t be put off the herb by such descriptions: many flavorings that are overtly repellent are excellent additions to cooking in small or dilute quantities (consider cilantro, or asafoetida).
 There is also some room for suspicion that this is another of those aromas that different people sense very differently, probably depending on their genes.
+We find it has a sort of pine/resin quality; you may think something else altogether.

 Cultivars